-Jennifer Lopez and Alex Rodriguez’s Relationship Is New, Not Serious
+Jennifer Lopez And Alex Rodriguez’s Relationship Is New, Not Serious

 - The only female entertainer to have a top album and movie at the same time in the United States

-And, Lopez is also remembered the green Versace dress she wore during the 2000 Grammys that inspired the creation of Google Images.
+And Lopez is also remembered for the green Versace dress she wore during the 2000 Grammys that inspired the creation of Google Images.

-While there is certainly no denying that Jennifer Lopez and Alex Rodriguez are a couple and have been dating for roughly four months according to a number of different media outlets, they “getting serious fast” as some web tabloids have claimed.
-For now, it seems as if the two are just enjoying each other’s company and getting to know each other romantically in between continuing to pursue their own individual careers.
-And, of course, spending time with their children.
+While there is certainly no denying that Jennifer Lopez and Alex Rodriguez are a couple and have been dating for roughly four months according to a number of different media outlets, they are not “getting serious fast” as some web tabloids have claimed.
+For now, it seems as if the two are just enjoying each other’s company and getting to know each other romantically in between continuing to pursue their own individual careers and, of course, spending time with their children.
 At this time, fans should just be happy for Jennifer Lopez and her new boyfriend.

-Share your thoughts on whether Jennifer Lopez and Alex Rodriguez make a good couple with us in the comment’s section found down below.
+Share your thoughts on whether Jennifer Lopez and Alex Rodriguez make a good couple in the comments section below.

 [Featured Image by Jamie McCarthy/Getty Images & Kimberly White/Stringer/Getty Images]